-When it comes to producing music, audio effects are next-level creative tool that you can make use of to create highly enthralling and creative music/videos.
+When it comes to producing music, audio effects are a next-level creative tool that you can make use of to create highly enthralling and creative music/videos.

-You can either create audio effects of your own or make use of predefined royalty-free audio effects template (if you don’t wish to invest, as a beginner).
+You can either create audio effects of your own or make use of a predefined royalty-free audio effects template (if you don't wish to invest, as a beginner).

 Audio effects have the power to transform any so-so music into a superior finished track.

 For this reason, we’ve specifically tailored this post to help you understand the insights of audio effects.
 Moreover, we’re also going to get familiar with 7 types of audio effects that are must be knowing!
 So, let’s not delay any further and start exploring.

 Before we get our hands on the different core types of audio effects, we should first understand what audio effects are!

 Basically, the audio effects are generated by software or hardware devices by manipulating the way an audio signal sounds.
 One can control the Effects with the help of several parameters.

-For instance, rate, drive or feedback.
-They come in handy as studio tools during the mixing or recording music or while playing live.
+For instance, rate, drive, or feedback.
+They come in handy as studio tools during the mixing or recording of music or while playing live.

 Here are some core types of audio effects we’re going to discover further in the article.

 Time-based effects include "Reverb" and "Delay and Echo."